 Mesh networks come in a variety of forms, each with special qualities and benefits.

-1. Networks with WiFi Mesh
+- Networks with WiFi Mesh

 The most prevalent kind of mesh network is WiFi mesh network.
 These are wireless networks in which nodes communicate with one another using radio waves.
 These networks are frequently used to provide internet access in residences, workplaces, and public hotspots.
 Wiring is not necessary between nodes in WiFi mesh networks, making them simple to set up.
-They may cover a wide region and are also reasonably priced.
+They may cover a wide region and are also reasonably priced. - Networks using Wired Mesh

 Conversely, nodes in wired mesh networks are connected via Ethernet cables.
 In industrial environments, where a wired connection is more dependable, they are frequently utilized.
-Although wired mesh networks are more expensive to set up than WiFi networks, they provide quicker and more secure data transfer rates.
+Although wired mesh networks are more expensive to set up than WiFi networks, they provide quicker and more secure data transfer rates. - Networks with a full mesh topology

 A network with a full mesh topology is one in which every node is connected to every other node.
 In critical infrastructure, where redundancy and reliability are essential, including power grids and transportation networks, this kind of network is frequently utilized.
-Networks with a full mesh topology can tolerate many node failures and offer the highest amount of redundancy, but they are costly to set up and maintain.
+Networks with a full mesh topology can tolerate many node failures and offer the highest amount of redundancy, but they are costly to set up and maintain. - Networks with Partial Mesh Topology

 A network with a partial mesh topology is one in which not every node is connected to every other node.
 When there is no requirement for all nodes to communicate with one another, this kind of network is frequently utilized.
-Although they are less expensive than complete mesh networks, networks with partial mesh topologies nevertheless provide a high degree of redundancy.
+Although they are less expensive than complete mesh networks, networks with partial mesh topologies nevertheless provide a high degree of redundancy. - Mixed-User Mesh Networks

 Wireless and wired networks are combined in hybrid mesh networks to provide a dependable and strong communication system.
 These networks connect devices via wireless interfaces and use wired interfaces to span a wider region.
-In smart city and Internet of Things applications where wired and wireless communication are required, hybrid mesh networks are frequently employed.
+In smart city and Internet of Things applications where wired and wireless communication are required, hybrid mesh networks are frequently employed. - Networks with Infrastructure Mesh Architecture

 Networks with infrastructure mesh architecture combine star and mesh topologies to produce a very dependable and efficient network.
 Large-scale corporate settings, where high-performance computation and low latency are crucial, frequently use these networks.
-Although infrastructure mesh architecture networks are costly to put up, they provide excellent dependability and scalability.
+Although infrastructure mesh architecture networks are costly to put up, they provide excellent dependability and scalability. - Networks with Client-Based Mesh Architecture

 Client nodes are connected peer-to-peer in networks using client-based mesh design.
 Every node can transmit data packets to other nodes and serves as a mesh router.
 These networks are frequently employed in situations when having a centralized server is neither required nor preferred.
 Networks with client-based mesh architectures provide a high degree of decentralization and are simple to set up.